A regular printer calibration ensures a consistent and accurate representation of colours.

 Auto-Calibration will re-iterate up to a maximum of 5 times to try and come within the tolerances defined by ColorProof.
 ColorProof will display the results of each iteration and once passed the printer will be calibrated and ready to print.

 If a printer takes more than 5 iterations to come down within tolerances it could mean something is wrong and needs to be checked.
-Check out our knowledge base article regarding high deltaE readings.
+Check out our knowledge base article on high deltaE readings for troubleshooting steps.